 The core principle: withdrawal symptoms are usually the opposite of what the substance did.
 Alcohol is a sedative, so alcohol withdrawal is hyperactive — agitation, tremor, seizure risk.
 Opioids are analgesic and sedating, so opioid withdrawal is painful and restless.
 Stimulants produce energy and euphoria, so stimulant withdrawal produces exhaustion and depression.
 Understanding this inversion makes the specific profiles easier to remember.

-The medical danger of withdrawal also differs.
-Alcohol and benzodiazepine withdrawal can be directly fatal (through seizures and delirium tremens).
+The clinical danger of withdrawal also differs.
+Alcohol and Sedative withdrawal can be directly fatal (through seizures and delirium tremens).
 Opioid, stimulant, and cannabis withdrawal are rarely directly fatal but can be indirectly dangerous (through suicide risk, severe dehydration, or cardiovascular strain).

 Alcohol withdrawal